JavascriptLearner815/laughing-oxe/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project (use discussions instead)
-title: ""
+title: Auto-moderated feature request issue.
-labels: wontfix
+labels: invalid, wontfix
-assignees: ""
+assignees: ''

 ---